He has a rather large family, spread out between several states; therefore, all of us only gather twice or so, each year.

 Remove and allow to rest.

-I prepared the garlic cheese biscuits and placed on two sheet pans, and baked in the oven, according to package instructions.
+I prepared the garlic cheese biscuits and placed them on two sheet pans, and baked in the oven, according to package instructions.

 TWO HOURS BEFORE DINNER